-We are a leading late, clinical-stage cell therapy company developing highly innovative allogeneic T cell therapies to treat and prevent devastating viral diseases.
-Our innovative and proprietary virus-specific T cell, or VST, therapy platform allows us to generate off-the-shelf VSTs designed to restore immunity in patients with T cell deficiencies who are at risk from the life-threatening consequences of viral diseases.
+We are a leading late clinical-stage cell therapy company developing highly innovative allogeneic T-cell therapies to treat and prevent devastating viral diseases.
+Our innovative and proprietary virus-specific T-cell, or VST, therapy platform allows us to generate off-the-shelf VSTs designed to restore immunity in patients with T-cell deficiencies who are at risk from the life-threatening consequences of viral diseases.
 There is an urgent medical need for therapies to treat a large number of patients suffering from viral diseases who currently have limited or no treatment options.
-To date, we have generated five innovative, allogeneic, off-the-shelf VST therapy candidates targeting 12 different devastating viruses, the most advanced of which has successfully completed a proof-of-concept trial across five viruses and is entering initial pivotal trials for the treatment of virus-associated hemorrhagic cystitis in the fourth quarter of 2020.
-Our management team has significant experience in successfully advancing products from early stage discovery though commercialization.
-As an ElevateBio, LLC, or ElevateBio, affiliate, we are able to leverage ElevateBio's expertise to rapidly and efficiently manufacture VST therapies for clinical trials and commercialization.
+To date, we have generated five innovative, allogeneic, off-the-shelf VST therapy candidates targeting 12 different devastating viruses.
+The most advanced is posoleucel (previously referred to as Viralym-M) for which we have an ongoing pivotal trial for the treatment of virus-associated hemorrhagic cystitis and ongoing POC clinical trials for multi-virus prevention in HSCT and BKV in kidney transplant.